Javialonqv/JaviScript-Language/README.md

 Use `console.title <title>` to set the title of the console window, also this command can be used with **NO** parameters to only get the current console window title.

 ## Input Library
-Remember to user `import input` in order to user these commands.\
+Remember to use `import input` in order to use these commands.\
 The commands of the **Input** library are the following ones:\
 `input.user_input` Gets the input of the user in a string.\
 `input.user_input_int` Gets the input of the user in a int.\